intel/SGXDataCenterAttestationPrimitives/tools/PccsAdminTool/README.txt

           -i INPUT_FILE, --input_file INPUT_FILE
                                 The input file name for platform collaterals; default: platform_collaterals.json

 4. Collect platform data that was retrieved by PCK ID retrieval tool into one json file.
-This file can be used as input of "get" command.
+This file can be used as input of "fetch" command.
   ./pccsadmin.py collect [-h] [-d DIRECTORY] [-o OUTPUT_FILE]

   optional arguments: